Phoenix616/Snap/README.md

 - Some **ProxyConfig** settings don't exist on Velocity or aren't exposed in the API so they return some sensible defaults which should reflect the proxy's state.
 - Registering commands after a plugin was enabled.
-I currently have no good way to hook into this besides straight up modifying the PluginManager class
+I currently have no good way to hook into this besides straight up modifying the PluginManager class which I would like to avoid.
+- Velocity plugins and Bungee plugins are not available to each other via the respective PluginManager APIs and as dependencies.
+Their classes should be accessible though.
 - Some connection handling and related events might not work 100% exactly like on Bungee.
 They are as close as possible though but if you already have to fiddle with that then its best to create a standalone Velocity plugin tbh.